0x27/imgurscrot/README.md

 ```
 pip install pyscreenshot requests
 ```
+Note: Thanks to the fine work of [Juan Pablo][juanpablo] you should be able to just pip install imgurscrot :)

 ## Use
 Put it somewhere in $PATH as an executable (chmod +x) file named "imgurscrot" and just do "imgurscrot" to screeenshot your full screen and automatically upload it.